Kbs56/Python-GUI-Game/readme.md

 # Guessing number game

-Guessing random number game using random library and tkinter to creat the GUI
+Guessing random number game using random library and tkinter to create the GUI